lopezdsr/sql-query/sqlref/sql_reference.template.md

 Storing query results in a database will create a new table with the columns determined by the query result.
 When writing to Db2, the following type mapping rules apply:
- * String types are mapped to CLOB columns.
+ * String types are mapped to VARCHAR(32000) columns.
  * Struct types are not mapped and have to be flattened first.
 See the `FLATTEN` [table transformation function](#tableTransformer).
  * Arrays, timeseries, and spatial data types are not mapped and have to be converted with appropriate SQL functions.